-Alternatively, if you’re normally driving to work, biking could be a great way to get some daily movement in.
-For me personally, I bike to work around 40 minutes every day.
-It wakes me up and it gets me some daily exercise.
+Alternatively, biking could be a great way to get some daily movement in if you’re normally driving to work.
+For me personally, I bike to work for around 40 minutes every day.
+It wakes me up, and it gets me some daily exercise.

 When you’re using your bike a lot, there may be some maintenance costs.
 However, I can assure you that maintaining a car is more expensive.